avi-perl/FormHole/README.md

 4. 🤬 Deploy API into production.

 #### With PostHole
-1. 🥰 Create a web form, POST your form's data into a PostHole.
+1. 🥰 Create a web form, POST your form's data into a FormHole.

 # Highlights